(This is the web version of a PDF handout from my workshop on editing for grammar, Write Right.)

 How do you fix these problems?

-Grammar is one of the things the internet does right.
+Otherwise, grammar is one of the things the internet does right.

-If there’s anything on this page you’re unsure of, ask the internet:
+Yes, my professional editor’s opinion is that if there’s anything on this page you’re unsure of, ask the internet:

 • Wikipedia, Grammar Girl, or the top hits on any websearch for grammar questions regularly outdo classics like the Chicago Manual of Style or the myth-propagating Strunk & White.
 Unlike these print-based grammatical authoritarians, they tend to be precise, concise, non-technical, and non-dogmatic.